Skip to main content

 • More reliable — server-side calls aren’t affected by browser extensions or network conditions

-• Richer data — attach customer email, order details, and line items your frontend doesn’t have
+• Richer data — attach customer email, phone, order details, and line items your frontend doesn’t have

 • Deduplication — use event_id to prevent double-counting across pixel and server events